luanphungba/bilibili/README.md

 ### Basic Video Looping
 1. Navigate to any Bilibili video (e.g., https://www.bilibili.com/video/BV1nYyXYTEx6)
-2. A control panel will appear on the right side of the video
+2. Hover over the video to reveal the floating control panel
 3. Enter start and end times in seconds
 4. Select playback speed if desired
 5. Click "Start Loop" to begin looping